boomcms/boom-core/src/BoomCMS/Theme/README.md

 }
 ```

-Setting the package type to boomcms-theme ensures that the package is installed to the `storage/boomcms/themes` directory.
+Setting the package type to `boomcms-theme` ensures that the package is installed to the `storage/boomcms/themes` directory,
+therefore allowing the contents of the `src/views/templates` directory to be searched for templates.

 ## init.php